woojiahao/kobold/README.md

 3. If database is queried, cache the data for future use
 4. TODO: Add telemetry

+## Caching algorithm

+For caching, we can use the LRU (Last Recently Used) `maxmemory.policy` in Redis so that we minimise the work we have to perform through our backend.

+Redix spawns one process for communicating with the cache and we spawn a custom GenServer to handle communications with this Redix process since Redix must start a link.
+We spawn a new process for communications as we want to leave our main thread untouched.

 ## TODO

 Check out the following projects: